-The new ad tells the story of a multi-millionaire entrepreneur working late into the night at his office.
+The new ad tells the story of a multi-millionaire entrepreneur working alone in his office.
 Struggling to work his computer, it emerges that the wires have been chewed.
 With no IT support available, Jones tries to explore the problem only for the gremlins to attack the entire office leading to an IT meltdown with papers and sparks flying.

 The new campaign airs on TV for eight weeks from this week and will be supported by print, poster and online.

 Planners Olivia Bebb, Laurence Parkes

 Media agencies PHD, Vizeum

 Media planner Matt Sanders